-Lastly, reinforcement machine learning algorithms is a method that interacts with its surroundings and produces actions to find out risks and rewards.
+Lastly, reinforcement machine learning algorithms is a method that interacts with its surroundings.
+It then produces actions to find out risks and rewards.
 Delayed rewards and trial and error searches are the most common uses of this type of learning.
 This method also allows machines and software to automatically determine the correct pathway in a certain context to maximize output and performance.

 How does this apply to SAP Business One?

 This is a huge area of impact to the ERP and SAP Business One users as one of the programs that use this machine learning is the Time Recording Chatbot.
 It allows employees to record time for projects whenever they are working on them.
 This works by synchronizing all the data collected at SAP Business One portals to the SAP Cloud Conversational AI to keep it aware of the project specifics.
 The master data is stored in the cloud, however.
 The software then uses a list of available employees to send to training, who then use face recognition to start a conversation with the AI chatbot.
 This chatbot will ask for details about a time recording for which project at what stage on which date and for how many hours while the prototype gained from the open-source code monitors the time.

 Other applications can be in RPA or Robot Process Automation, where you could have your AP Invoices being sent to a generic email address, and the invoices is scanned, process, and uploaded automatically into SAP Business One as a draft for approval, making the relationship with the PO, and the GRPO.

 Contact us if you would like to investigate areas where this technology could be implemented to achieve major savings in your company.